bryanwills/astro-starter/README.md

 ## ⚠️ IMPORTANT ⚠️

 1. Go to astro.config.mjs & change the ⚠️ siteURL ⚠️ replace url with you'r domain https

 2. search for ⚠️ CHANGEME ⚠️ in files & replace all instances

-3. Seo: search for⚠️ YOUR META DESCRIPTION FOR SEO ⚠️ and change this with your meta description of page - do the same for all you'r pages
+3. Seo: search for ⚠️ YOUR META DESCRIPTION FOR SEO ⚠️ and change this with your meta description of page - do the same for all you'r pages

 SITEMAP: Sitemap is created by astro, but you need yo configure it a little bit